You have an idea for a children’s story but aren’t sure how to get it started.

 The student, not named, explained that he couldn’t offer help.
 They were to fend for themselves.
 If they couldn’t do that, they couldn’t help others.

 These are three of the top types of characters.
-For a full list, visit: https://www.writerscookbook.com/character-types-story/
+For a complete list, visit: https://www.writerscookbook.com/character-types-story/

 Getting to know your characters:

-There are many experienced writers who say you should get to know each of your characters before you start your story.
+Many experienced writers say you should get to know each of your characters before you start your story.

-There are other writers who are pantsers.
-They work from a thin outline if any at all and the characters unveil themselves as the writer writes the story.
+Other writers are pantsers.
+They work from a thin outline, if any at all, and the characters unveil themselves as the writer writes the story.

 I work with outlines, but I’m also a pantser.

-I’ll start a story not knowing a thing about the main character or any other character in the story.
+I’ll start a story without knowing a thing about the main character or any other character.
 My typing fingers unveil it all.

 4. The setting.

-The setting is where the story takes place and the time period.
+The setting is time and location.
+It’s where the story takes place and its period.
 It’s the main character’s surroundings.

-To create a realistic setting, if it’s not the present area you live in, you need to do research.
-Readers want to be absorbed in a story and they want to know that what they’re reading is based on facts, even if it’s a fiction story.
+To create a realistic setting, if it’s not your present area, you need to do research.
+Readers want to be absorbed in a story; they want to know that what they’re reading is based on facts, even if it’s fiction.

-In a present day setting, this would most likely be unheard of and unrealistic.
-But in 16th century China, it was certainly plausible.
+This would be unheard of and unrealistic in a present-day setting.
+But in 16th-century China, it was certainly plausible.

 5. Conflict.